Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Wow.

-What a hero.
+What hero.

-Cody didn't owe those people anything,
+Cody didn't, like, he didn't owe those people anything,

-but he just did this nice thing.
+But he just did this nice thing.

-Don't say creative consultants don't do anything
+Don't say creative consultants don't do anything because they do.

 Wow.